maivincent/arribachocolat/_i18n/en/marques.md

 ### La Leyenda del Chocolate
 [La Leyenda del Chocolate](http://chocoleyenda.com/) is yet to be discovered - I haven't bought a bar from this brand yet!

+### Arawi
+[Arawi](https://www.arawicacao.com/) is a company founded in 2010 in Cuenca, which produces several types of bars of organic aroma nacional fino cocoa.
+You can find their bars in Supermaxi and Coral supermarkets, among others.

 ## From Mindo